 Barnes and Noble, Powells, Chapters Indigo, Mysterious Galaxy, The Tattered Cover, Book Depository, Book Depository UK, Books-a-Million, Amazon US, Amazon UK, Amazon.ca, Amazon.de, Amazon.fr, or look for it in an independent bookstore in the US through Indiebound.

-eBook: Barnes and Noble NookBook, Kobo, iTunes, Books-a-Million ebook, Amazon US, Amazon.ca and DRM-free at The Robot Trading Company.
+eBook: Barnes and Noble NookBook, Kobo, iTunes, Books-a-Million ebook, Amazon US, Amazon.ca.

 Emilie took a deep breath and knocked on the door.